Mbed-TLS/mbedtls/README.md

 ### Tool versions

-You need the following tools to build the library:
+You need the following tools to build the library from the main branch with the provided CMake files.
+Mbed TLS minimum tool version requirements are set based on the versions shipped in the latest or penultimate (depending on the release cadence) long-term support releases of major Linux distributions, namely at time of writing: Ubuntu 22.04, RHEL 9, and SLES 15 SP4.

-* CMake 3.10.2 or later.
+* CMake 3.20.4 or later.
 * A build system that CMake supports.
 * A C99 toolchain (compiler, linker, archiver).
 We actively test with GCC 5.4, Clang 3.8, Arm Compiler 6, IAR 8 and Visual Studio 2017.
 More recent versions should work.
 Slightly older versions may work.
 * Python 3.8 to generate the test code.
 Python is also needed to build the development branch (see next section).
 * Perl to run the tests, and to generate some source files in the development branch.
-* Doxygen 1.8.11 or later (if building the documentation; slightly older versions should work).
+* Doxygen 1.8.14 or later (if building the documentation; slightly older versions should work).

 ### Git usage